Ravil Bikbaev: Career

 As a researcher, Bikbaev was always deeply interested in the poetic and spiritual world of his contemporaries and predecessors, as well as in the most pressing issues regarding the development of Bashkir poetry and literature.
 He published numerous studies on contemporary Bashkir poetry and philosophical lyricism, including "Time.
 Poet.
 People" (1986), "The Evolution of Contemporary Bashkir Poetry" (1991), "Shaikhzada Babich: Life and Work" (1995), and "The Poet’s Word is the Poet’s Conscience" (1997).
 This is just a partial list of his literary research and criticism, published not only in Ufa but also in Moscow.

 Many of Bikbaev's works have been translated into German, Turkish, Ukrainian, Kazakh, Yakut, Chuvash, Karakalpak, Altai, and other languages.
 His writings and books are housed in major libraries around the world, including the Library of Congress in the United States and the National Library of Australia.

 Bikbaev played an active role in the cultural and public life of the Republic of Bashkortostan, frequently publishing sharp publicist and critical articles in the press.
 His publicist book, The Year of Man (2003), which includes his articles, speeches, and interviews, reflects the spiritual transformation of a renewed Bashkortostan, the complex spiritual quests of his contemporaries, and the urgent issues of modern life, interwoven in the dialectical unity and conflict of the second half of the 20th century and the beginning of the new millennium.

 In the 1990s and 2000s, Bikbaev traveled extensively, representing Bashkir literature in the United States, France, Turkey, South Korea, Germany, and CIS countries.
 His travels were documented in a collection of travel notes titled At Dawn, I Set Out (2002), which introduced a new genre to Bashkir literature.

 In June 1999, Bikbaev was awarded the title of Honorary Citizen of Ufa.

 In 2007 he was appointed a member of the Presidential Council of the Republic of Bashkortostan.

 In 2008, Bikbaev was elected a deputy of the State Assembly – Kurultai of the Republic of Bashkortostan, where he chaired the Committee on Education, Science, Culture, Sports, and Youth Affairs.
 From 2008 to 2013, he actively participated in the drafting and improvement of legislative acts as a regional parliamentarian and chairman of the relevant committee.

 The issues of the writer's relationship with time, morality, and the development paths of contemporary literature are addressed in Bikbaev's publicist work Dastan about Bashkortostan, published in 2013.

-Throughout his life, Bikbaev successfully combined his poetic work and scientific pursuits with multifaceted literary and public activities.

 Bikbaev made a significant scholarly contribution to the research and preservation of the legacy of Rami Garipov.
 He also actively supported the commemoration of prominent Bashkir cultural figures, such as Mustai Karim, Zainab Biisheva, Zagir Ismagilov, Amir Abdrakhmanov, and others.